 Why does he do it?
 What can I do to stop him?

-They do it instinctively and naturally, oblivious to the feeling of disgust that this habit usually provokes in adults.
+They do it instinctively and naturally, oblivious to the disgust that this habit usually provokes in adults.

 Here are some tips that could help him to stop this habit.

-Why do children stick their fingers up their noses and then eat their boogers?
+Why do children stick their fingers up their noses and then eat boogers?

-They start by uncovering their hands and feet and then the rest of their body until they run into their nose.
-That little bump sticking out of their face with two tiny holes in it is very intriguing and accessible, so it’s normal for them to be curious to explore it.
+They uncover their hands and feet and then the rest of their body until they run into their nose.
+That little bump sticking out of their face with two tiny holes is very intriguing and accessible, so it’s normal for them to be curious to explore it.

-First, they will stick their little finger in and poke around, but soon they will discover that there are boogers inside that they can pull out, manipulate and even eat, even though most adults find it a disgusting act.
+First, they will stick their little finger in and poke around, but soon they will discover that there are boogers inside that they can pull out, manipulate and even eat, even though most adults find it disgusting.

 For many experts, this behavior is inherited from our primate ancestors, so it is instinctive and natural for the young child.